Once Upon a Time and Place ...

 In Shh... we meet six couples in the auditorium of a concert hall.
 A comedy that alternatives from the poignant to the farcical, of whispered conversations from relationships on the edge.

 Departures follows six very different women as they pass through Heathrow Airport and jet off towards new dreams.
-Play available online at www.imprintillyria.com
+Play available to order online HERE Price £4.99

 Who's Afraid of the Big Bad Lawyer (Queen Mother Theatre, Hitchin):